Public v. private, student v. parent, here’s how to weigh your options.

 4. PLUS Loans Available to parents, these federal loans come with an annual fixed interest rate.
 The parent must have a good credit rating and can borrow no more than the cost of attending college after all other financial aid is applied.
 The government provides various types of repayment plans for these unsubsidized loans.

-Private Loans If your student needs additional funds after he’s accepted his federal loan, he’ll need to look to banks, credit unions and other private lenders.
+Private Loans If your student needs additional funds after they’re accepted their federal loan, they’ll need to look to banks, credit unions and other private lenders.
 The interest on these loans accrues from the start, with a choice between a fixed and variable rate.
 There can be tax deductions if payments are made while a student is in college.

 - Explore student loan rates first.
 Expect that in order for your teen to receive the lowest available rate, you will need to cosign on the loan.
 (Read this article by Paul Oster of the New York Daily News on what to know before you cosign.)
 The fixed rates are almost guaranteed to be higher than those for a public loan.